Metrics on a closed surface of genus two which maximize the first eigenvalue of the Laplacian: Introduction

 \section{Introduction}

 Let $M$ be a closed surface, that is, a compact surface without boundary.
 Throughout this paper, we assume that $M$ is orientable.
 For a Riemannian metric $ds^2$ on $M$, let

 where $\lambda_1(ds^2)$ is the first positive eigenvalue of the Laplacian and $\area(ds^2)$ is the area of $M$, both with respect to $ds^2$.
-As for the upper bound of the quantity $\Lambda(ds^2)$, the following results are well-known.
+Regarding the upper bound of the quantity $\Lambda(ds^2)$, the following results are well-known.

 \begin{Fact} {\rm (i)\, (Hersch \cite{Hersch})}\,\, For any metric $ds^2$ on the sphere $S^2$, $\Lambda(ds^2)\leq 8\pi$ holds.\\ {\rm (ii)\, (Yang-Yau \cite{YangYau})}\,\, If $M$ admits a nonconstant meromorphic function $(M,ds^2)\rightarrow \overline{\C}=\C\cup \{\infty\}$ of degree $d$, then $\Lambda(ds^2)\leq 8\pi\cdot d$ holds.
 In particular, if $\gamma$ is the genus of $M$, then for any metric $ds^2$ on $M$, we have